Barbara Baca, Secretary

 Our Board of Directors is made up of volunteers who are deeply committed to Bellwood’s vision and mission.
 The Board is responsible for defining the goals of the organization, and monitoring performance related to strategic and financial targets.
 Board members represent the health and community care, public services, non-profit, business and education sectors.

 Sonia Jacobs, Vice President, Quality & Client Engagement

 Jacklyn Pearce, Vice President, Transition and Special Projects

 Suman Seth, Chief Human Resources Officer

-The Management Team is led by Bellwoods’ CEO.
-The Management Team works in collaboration with its Board of Directors, clients, staff, community partners and other key stakeholders to inform decision-making, strategic planning and engagement processes in order to fulfill our mission to transform lives through excellence and Innovation in Independent Living.
-Bellwoods’ Management Team provides leadership to the organization and draws on a breadth of expertise in:
+Our management team is led by Lori Holloway, Chief Executive Officer.
+The team works in collaboration with the Board of Directors, clients, staff, community partners and other key stakeholders to inform decision-making, implement the strategic plan and engage stakeholders to fulfill our mission and advance our strategic directions: